mnakao/GraphGolf/general/README.md

 * MPI library (mpich, openmpi, and so on)

 # Options
-* -f : Input graph (Must be a simple graph, which has no loop and multiple edges)
+* -f : Input graph (When using a simple graph, add -N option)
 * -o : Output graph
 * -s : Random seed (>= 0, integer, default : 0)
 * -n : Number of evaluations (> 0, integer, default : 10,000)